haowu97/netlify/content/posts/Courses20-21/InternationalFinance/02BalanceOfPayment.en.md

 $$
 S = Y - C - G
 $$
-An open economy can save by building up its capital stock or by acquiring foreign wealth.
+An open economy can save

+1. by building up its capital stock (higher I)
+2. or by acquiring foreign wealth (higher CA).

 $$
 S = I + CA
 $$